TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Packaging Removal Included: Yes
 *   Assembly Service Included: No

-Full Service Delivery &.
+All-Inclusive Delivery &.
 Assembly

-Our easiest, no-sweat method, Full Service Delivery takes your item from delivery to assembly.
+Our easiest, no-sweat method, All-Inclusive Delivery takes your item from delivery to assembly.
 A delivery team will bring your item(s) inside and place it in the room of your choice.\* Packaging will be removed and disposed of, followed by basic assembly for your convenience.\*\*

 \*Upstairs carrying limit of two flights of stairs (up to 15 steps each)